On/Off-Ramp, and cross-chain Swap via CeFi

 });

-Before trading with account-based providers, you need to discover what providers are available and which accounts you have connected.
+Before trading with account-based providers, find out which providers are available and which accounts you have connected.
 If you haven't connected any accounts yet, see Fireblocks Connected Accounts for setup instructions.

 Step 1: Get Providers and Connected Accounts